just-dandi/dandi/core/README.md

 `@dandi/core` provides core types and utilities for the rest of the `@dandi` system.

+`@dandi/core` does not have any dependencies on NodeJS, and therefore can be used on classes shared with projects targeted for the web.

 ## Disposable

 The `Disposable` interface allows implementing classes to define